WheteThunger/RidableDrones/README.md

 - Allows players to ride drones as passengers by standing on them
 - Compatible with drones resized by Drone Scale Manager

+Note: Another player must pilot the drone from a computer station.
+Players standing on the drone are simply passengers and can not control the drone.

 ## Permissions

 - `ridabledrones.ridable` -- Drones deployed by players with this permission will be ridable by anyone.